jsy1218-zz/cypa-yeps-website/README.md

 As per **mobile first**, we are implementing the website for mobile rendering first.
 We can build browser view on top of what we have already.

+For UI/UX mockup, we have a [zeplin project](https://app.zeplin.io/project/5bb2f0858babc5427e4cdefb/dashboard).
+Please request to be added.

 ### Quality Assurance

 #### min bar